SellaRafaeli/SellaRafaeli.github.io/index.md

 I am into [software](/software), [hiking](/hiking), [psychology](/psychology), [spirituality](/spirituality), and [languages](/languages).

-I live in Tel Aviv, Israel.
+I am an American-Israeli, currently living in Tel Aviv, Israel.

 * [about](/about.html)
 * [writings](/blog)